Refugee-Learning-Accelerator/rla-course-central/challenge3/Project/project.md

 You could see the raw videos
 * ***Register Files:*** These are in the [register  folder](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/tree/master/challenge3/Project/Register%20Video).
 It includes the script, the srt, the video, and the celtx file
 * ***Demo Files***: These are in the [Demo Video folder](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/tree/master/challenge3/Project/Demo%20Videos).
 Due to the size, this folder only includes links to files on YouTube or on google drive.
+It also includes the final Demo video along with its srt file.